ranote-009/SysMonitor/README.md

 This project is a system for exchanging system information between a server and client over a WebSocket connection.
 The server is responsible for receiving and processing system information from clients, while clients periodically send system data to the server.
 The server can also send warning messages to clients when certain conditions are met.

+## Project Structure

+The project is organized into separate directories for the server and client components, each with its own set of files.
+Here's an overview of the project structure:

+### Certificate Directory

+The `certificate` directory contains the SSL certificate and private key used for secure communication between the server and clients.
+The files in this directory include:

+- `server.crt`: The SSL certificate for the server.
+- `server.key`: The private key for the server's SSL certificate.

+### Client Directory

+The `Client` directory contains the client-side code and build configuration:

+- `CMakeLists.txt`: The CMake configuration file for building the client.
+- `SystemInfoClient.cpp`: The C++ source code for the client application.
+- `SystemInfoClient.h`: The header file for the client application.
+- `main.cpp`: The main entry point for the client application.
+- `server_info.json`: A configuration file that specifies the server's IP address and port.
+Update this file with your server's details.

+### Server Directory

+The `Server` directory contains the server-side code and build configuration:

+- `Header_files`: A directory containing header files used by the server code.
+- `CMakeLists.txt`: The CMake configuration file for building the server.
+- `DatabaseManager.cpp`: The C++ source code for managing the database.
+- `Server.cpp`: The C++ source code for the server application.
+- `exported_data.csv`: A CSV file where server data is exported.
+- `main.cpp`: The main entry point for the server application.

 ## Server (C++)

 The server application is implemented in C++ and uses the CMake build system along with various libraries, including Boost, MySQL, OpenSSL, and others.
 It serves as a WebSocket server that listens on a specified port and processes incoming connections.